logpai/loglizer/README.md

 **3. Feature Creation:** Grouping Logs into log sequences with various windowing methods, and forme the event count vectors.
 **4. Anomaly Detection:** Building anomaly detection model, and detecting anomalies.

+In our toolbox, we mainly focus on Step 3 (Feature Creation) and Step 4 (Anomaly Detection), because raw logs are collected as our dataset, and then parsed by our log parsing tool: [Logparser](https://github.com/cuhk-cse/logparser).
+Therefore, in our anomaly detection toolkit, the input is the parsed log events and the output is detected anomaly instances.

 ## Anomaly detection Methods
 * Supervised Anomaly Detection
   1. Logistic Regression [Fingerprinting the Datacenter:Automated Classification of Performance Crises]()